Sunderland weather forecast: This is when snow will hit Sunderland today

 What will the weather be like tomorrow in Sunderland?

-Tomorrow will remain cool with a mixture of light rain and snow throughout the day.
-Maximum temperature of 4C and a minimum temperature of 0C.
+Tomorrow will see light snow early morning, with cloud and sunny spells throughout the day.
+However, it will remain cool with a maximum temperature of 3C and a minimum temperature of -3C.

 What is the long-term forecast for Sunderland?

-Looking further ahead, the Met Office UK outlook for Monday 4 Feb to Wednesday 13 Feb said: “Rain and hill snow will clear later on Monday, however further rain, sleet and snow will possibly arrive from the west on Tuesday.
+Looking further ahead, the Met Office UK outlook for Tuesday 5 Feb 2019 to Thursday 14 Feb 2019 said: “Through the middle and end of next week it will be less cold than we have had recently, but still with frost and ice likely overnight.

-“It will stay mostly cold, with frost and ice likely overnight.
-Thereafter, it is likely to stay changeable, with further spells of rain, sleet and snow interspersed by sunshine and showers.
+“Weather fronts will bring bands of rain and hill snow from the north and west, which will tend to peter out as they reach southeastern parts of the UK.

+“Between these spells of wet weather there will be drier and brighter periods.
 The wind will be brisk at times, with gales around exposed coasts and over higher ground.

-“After a cold start to February, temperatures may temporarily return closer to normal, although further colder interludes are still possible.
-Overnight frosts are still likely to be widespread and towards the end of this period there is a greater chance of it becoming even colder.”
+“Towards the middle of February, it may become more settled with longer spells of drier weather.

+“However, northwestern areas are still likely to see rain and probably hill snow at times.
+Temperatures will be around normal for the time of year, with some overnight frosts.”